seventt/seventt.github.io/_posts/2021-01-29-evaluation-metrics-in-nlp.markdown

 ### 3.Perplexity

 In information theory, perplexity is a measurement of how well a probability distribution or probability model predicts a sample.
 It may be used to compare probability models.
-A low perplexity indicates the probability distribution is good at predicting the sample.
+A low perplexity indicates the probability distribution is good at predicting the sample in the test set.

 $$
 \begin{equation}